History of StarTran

 In 1989, the bus system was renamed StarTran with new information systems, including a full-color route map and improved schedules.

 In 1994, contractual agreements were executed with the University of Nebraska, which initiated the StarTran/UNL Transportation Program.
-This agreement enabled the use of all StarTran regular route services by UNL faculty, students and staff for no cost, and the operation of the #24-Holdrege route service between downtown and the UNL East Campus, resulting in nearly 500,000 trips per year.
+This agreement enabled the use of all StarTran regular route services by UNL faculty, students and staff for no cost.
+In 2013, the UNL/StarTran agreement was expanded such that StarTran assumed the entire operation of the StarTran/UNL Transportation Program.
 This program continues, and is acknowledged to be effective and necessary to meet UNL transportation needs by both UNL and StarTran.

 In 2002, StarTran completed a major facility expansion, including enlarging the maintenance and bus storage areas and remodeling/relocating the dispatch and employee areas.
 This, the first major facility expansion in over twenty years, has improved the efficiency and effectiveness of all StarTran operations.